Batman: Arkham: Film

-An animated film set in the Arkhamverse, entitled Batman: Assault on Arkham, was released on August 12, 2014.
+An animated film set in the Arkhamverse, titled Batman: Assault on Arkham, was released on August 12, 2014.
 Many actors involved with the games reprised their roles, including Kevin Conroy as Batman, Troy Baker as the Joker, Martin Jarvis as Alfred, and Nolan North as the Penguin.
-The film takes place about two years before the events of Batman: Arkham Asylum, and focuses on the Suicide Squad (consisting of Deadshot, Harley Quinn, Captain Boomerang, Killer Frost, the Black Spider and King Shark), who are sent by Amanda Waller to infiltrate Arkham Asylum and recover a classified file stolen by the Riddler.
+The film takes place about two years before the events of Batman: Arkham Asylum, and focuses on the Suicide Squad—Deadshot, Harley Quinn, Captain Boomerang, Killer Frost, the Black Spider, and King Shark—who are sent by Amanda Waller to infiltrate Arkham Asylum and recover a classified file stolen by the Riddler.
 Although he is the title character, Batman is reduced to a supporting role, as he attempts to stop the Joker from destroying Gotham with a hidden bomb and briefly crosses paths with the Squad.

 Novels

 Batman: Arkham Knight – The Riddler's Gambit (2015)

-A 320-page novel, Batman: Arkham Knight – The Riddler's Gambit, by Alexander C. Irvine serves as a prequel to Batman: Arkham Knight.
+A 320-page novel, Batman: Arkham Knight – The Riddler's Gambit, by Alex Irvine serves as a prequel to Batman: Arkham Knight.